The terms CNC Router and CNC Mill are thrown around a lot in the CNC community.

 Although both are computer-numerically controlled, there are some key differences that separate both.

-CNC Mills have a small cutting area, C-frame style design, and are primarily used for milling metals (steel, titanium, aluminum).
+CNC Mills have a small cutting area, and a C-frame style design, and are primarily used for milling metals (steel, titanium, aluminum).

 In this article, I go deep into the differences between a CNC router and a CNC milling machine explaining with examples.